-13.6 Type Plates
+13.7 Type Plates

 The robot's type plate is located on the base of the rear side of the robot.
-Control's type plate is located on its rear side.
-Panel's type plate is located on its rear side.
+The Control type plate is located on its rear side.
+The Panel's type plate is located on its rear side.

-13.7 Overview of Connectors
+13.8 Overview of Connectors